Curriculum

 - Advanced Robotics (Elective)

-History & Social Sciences: 4 Years
+Social Science: 4 Years

 Grade 9